 Number of Copies

 Complete one Form 2060.
-After the information is entered into SASW for Form 2060, the worksheet may be discarded.
+After the information is entered into SASOW for Form 2060, the worksheet may be discarded.

 Date — Enter the date Part A is completed.
 Check if Part A, Part B or both are completed.
 If Part B is completed after Part A, enter both dates.

-Companion Case Name — Enter the name of all persons (if any) residing in the same household who are also receiving CCAD, CMPAS, STAR+PLUS or STAR+PLUS Waiver (SPW) purchased attendant care services.
+Companion Case Name — Enter the first and last name of all people (if any) residing in the same household who are also receiving CCSE, CMPAS, STAR+PLUS or STAR+PLUS Waiver (SPW) purchased attendant care services.

 Update — Enter the date either Part A or Part B is updated.
 Check which parts of the form are being updated.

 Part A — Functional Assessment

 Complete Part A during a face-to-face or phone interview with a person.
 Score Items 1-2, 4-12 and 14-23, Do not include the score for Item 4 in the Total Score (Item 24).

 Score the person according to the following scale: